Dioecy: In mycology

 Very few dioecious fungi have been discovered.

 Monoecy and dioecy in fungi refer to the donor and recipient roles in mating, where a nucleus is transferred from one haploid hypha to another, and the two nuclei then present in the same cell merge by karyogamy to form a zygote.
 The definition avoids reference to male and female reproductive structures, which are rare in fungi.
 An individual of a dioecious fungal species not only requires a partner for mating, but performs only one of the roles in nuclear transfer, as either the donor or the recipient.
 A monoecious fungal species can perform both roles, but may not be self-compatible.

 Adaptive benefit

-Dioecy has the demographic disadvantage compared with hermaphroditism that only about half of reproductive adults are able to produce offspring.
+Dioecy has a disadvantage compared with monoecy: only about half of adults produce offspring.
 Dioecious species must therefore have fitness advantages to compensate for this cost through increased survival, growth, or reproduction.
 Dioecy excludes self-fertilization and promotes allogamy (outcrossing), and thus tends to reduce the expression of recessive deleterious mutations present in a population.
 In trees, compensation is realized mainly through increased seed production by females.
 This in turn is facilitated by a lower contribution of reproduction to population growth, which results in no demonstrable net costs of having males in the population compared to being hermaphroditic.
 Dioecy may also accelerate or retard lineage diversification in angiosperms.
 Dioecious lineages are more diversified in certain genera, but less in others.
 An analysis suggested that dioecy neither consistently places a strong brake on diversification, nor strongly drives it.